 The MMP is partly prescriptive (identifying specific people or organisations to undertake specific tasks, in order to ensure that impacts on the environment are minimised), but it is also an open-ended document in that information gained during the maintenance activities and/or monitoring of procedures on site could lead to changes in the MMP.

-This MMP was compiled by Clinton Geyser who has a MSc.
-Degree in Environmental Management.
-He has been working as an Environmental Assessment Practitioner since 2009 and is currently employed at EnviroAfrica cc.
+This MMP was compiled by Ansone' Esterhuizen who is currently doing BSc Hons Degree in Environmental Management.
+She has been working as an Environmental Assessment Practitioner since 2018 and is currently employed at EnviroAfrica cc.

 Qualifications: